What is Festival in the Park?

 Who are some of the participating groups?

-Each year brings a large variety of groups to our stages, such as Children’s Theatre of Charlotte, Carolina Raptor Center, Carolina Clowns and more.
+Each year brings a large variety of groups to our stages, such as Charlotte Folk Society, Carolina Raptor Center, Youth Orchestras of Charlotte and more.

 What type of concessions do you offer?